 The same is true for wildlife.
 Buzzing birds and animals with your drone is not cool.
 Most drones have zoom features on their camera for a reason.
 Keep your drone at a respectable distance that doesn’t spook or disturb wildlife.

-The Phantom 4 is their current consumer camera drone and is renown for its high quality and easy control.
+The Phantom 4 Pro V2.0 is their current consumer camera drone and is renowned for its high quality and easy control.
 It routinely tops best-buy lists.
-If you want a serious drone that is easy to travel with, the Phantom Mavic Pro is the very best available.
+If you want a serious drone that is easy to travel with, the DJI Mavic Air 2 is the very best available.
 It’s small enough to fit in a standard backpack or grocery bag, but flies beautifully and takes incredible images.
-Both drones come in just under $1,000.

-If you’re looking for something with a lower price tag, Holy Stone is a good brand for drones in the $100 to $300 range that are not top-of-the-line, but will give you full features and reasonable quality.
-Their GPS HPV model is a solid, high performing drone with a lot of premium features and a solid reputation.
-Their F181C Chaser is just under $100, yet is a great first drone with solid flight mechanics and a passable camera.
+If you’re looking for something with a lower price tag, Holy Stone is a good brand for drones in the $100 to $300 range.
+These are not top-of-the-line, but will give you full features and reasonable quality.
+Their HS700D FPV model is a solid, high performing drone with a lot of premium features and a solid reputation.

 The only downside to smaller drones is you can’t fly them in windy conditions and their battery life is very limited.
 The Discovery is one of the smallest drones that comes with a 6-axis camera, making it the premier light drone for video.
 The Tello is a cool little drone that runs off your cell phone and can be programmed to follow set patterns of flight—a great drone for kids due to its durability.
 Range and flight time are a small drone’s biggest weakness.
 Both the Discovery and the Tello can generally be found for just under $100.

 Got a cool drone?
 Awesome!
 Now its time to rent your dream RV and hit the road in search of aerial adventure.

 Renting your RV

 Outdoorsy RV owners make up to $32,000 a year renting their RVs.List Your RV